dsobral/ADER17S/material/ADER17_practical.md

 **Task**: Inspect the FastQC Reports generated previously and detect potential issues.

-# Learning Outcome 4: Do simple processing operations in the raw data to improve its quality
+# <a id="LO4">Learning Outcome 4: Do simple processing operations in the raw data to improve its quality</a>

 In most cases, particularly if you're sequencing short, single-end reads, the quality of your raw data is good enough to continue without any preprocessing.
 In fact, if you send your sequencing to an external facility, they often do these verifications and filtering for you, and you have “clean” sequences in the end.
 Nonetheless, it is always better to check before proceeding.

 Sometimes things can go wrong, and you may need to do something about it.
 Some types of problems, like presence of contaminants, or some instances of positional bias will require to go back and redo the experiments.
 Other issues can be minimized.

-## LO 4.1 - Use tools such as seqtk and trimmomatic to remove low quality bases from your reads
+## <a id="LO4.1">LO 4.1 - Use tools such as seqtk and trimmomatic to remove low quality bases from your reads</a>

 As you may have noticed before, reads tend to lose quality towards their end, where there is a higher probability of erroneous bases being called.
 To avoid problems in subsequent analysis, you should remove regions of poor quality in your read, usually by trimming them from the end of reads using tools such as [seqtk](https://github.com/lh3/seqtk).